-In addition to a review for consistency with the Fiscal Plan and the Economic and Disaster Recovery Plan (the Recovery Plan), the Relmagina Puerto Rico report and the HUD Housing Damage Assessment and Recovery Strategies report also informed this Substantial Amendment.
-The reason for the attention to these plans is two-fold; the Relmagina Puerto Rico engagement process has been ongoing and has engaged residents in communities across the Island, while the HUD Housing Damage Assessment and
+In addition to a review for consistency with the Fiscal Plan and the Economic and Disaster Recovery Plan (the Recovery Plan), the ReImagina Puerto Rico report and the HUD Housing Damage Assessment and Recovery Strategies report also informed this Substantial Amendment.
+The reason for the attention to these plans is two-fold; the Relmagina Puerto Rico engagement process has been ongoing and has engaged residents in communities across the Island, while the HUD Housing Damage Assessment and Recovery Strategies report summarizes Puerto Rico's key issues and challenges, such as Puerto Rico's housing market conditions, unmet needs, and ongoing recovery strategies.

-6 Fiscal Plan for Puerto Rico, August 20, 2018, Revision; page 9.
+&lt;sup>8 Fiscal Plan for Puerto Rico, August 20, 2018, Revision; page 9.

-7 Link to plan: https://recovery.pr/documents/pr-transformation-innovation-plan-congressional-submission-080818.pdf, August 8, 2018.
+&lt;sup>9 Link to plan: https://recovery.pr/documents/pr-transformation-innovation-plan-congressional-submission-080818.pdf, August 8, 2018.